-- Toyota strongly urges use of a proper child restraint system which conforms to the size of the child, installed on the rear seat.
-According to accident statistics, the child is safer when properly restrained in the rear seat than in the front seat. - Never install a rear-facing child restraint system on the front passenger seat even if the front passenger occupant classification indicator light indicates "OFF".
-In the event of an accident, the impact of the rapid inflation of the front passenger airbag could cause death or serious injury to the child if the rearfacing child restraint system is installed on the front passenger seat.
+• Toyota strongly urges use of a proper child restraint system which conforms to the size of the child, installed on the rear seat.
+According to accident statistics, the child is safer when properly restrained in the rear seat than in the front seat.

+- Never install a rear-facing child restraint system on the front passenger seat.
+In the event of an accident, the force of the rapid inflation of the front passenger airbag can cause death or serious injury to the child if the rear-facing child restraint system is installed on the front passenger seat. - A forward-facing child restraint system should be allowed to be installed on the front passenger seat only when it is unavoidable.
+Always move the seat as far back as possible, because the front passenger airbag could inflate with considerable speed and force.
+Otherwise, the child may be killed or seriously injured.

-- A forward-facing child restraint system should be allowed to be installed on the front passenger seat only when it is unavoidable.
-Always move the seat as far back as possible even if the front passenger occupant classification indicator light indicates "OFF", because the front passenger airbag could inflate with considerable speed and force.
-Otherwise, the child may be killed or seriously injured. - On vehicles with side airbags and curtain shield airbags, do not allow the child to lean his/her head or any part of his/her body against the door or the area of the seat, front or rear pillar or roof side rail from which the side airbags or curtain shield airbags deploy even if the child is seated in the child restraint system.
-It is dangerous if the side airbag and/or curtain shield airbag inflate, and the impact could cause death or serious injury to the child. - Do not use the seat belt extender when installing a child restraint system on the front or rear passenger seat.
-If installing a child restraint system with the seat belt extender connected to the seat belt, the seat belt will not securely hold the child restraint system, which could cause death or serious injury to the child or other passengers in the event of collision. - Make sure you have complied with all installation instructions provided by the child restraint manufacturer and that the system is properly secured.
+• On vehicles with side airbags and curtain shield airbags, do not allow the child to lean his/her head or any part of his/her body against the door or the area of the seat, front or rear pillar or roof side rail from which the side airbags or curtain shield airbags deploy even if the child is seated in the child restraint system.
+It is dangerous if the side airbag and curtain shield airbag inflate, and the impact could cause death or serious injury to the child.

+• Do not use the seat belt extender when installing a child restraint system on the front or rear passenger seat.
+If installing a child restraint system with the seat belt extender connected to the seat belt, the seat belt will not securely hold the child restraint system, which could cause death or serious injury to the child or other passengers in the event of collision. • Make sure you have complied with all installation instructions provided by the child restraint manufacturer and that the system is properly secured.
 If it is not secured properly, it may cause death or serious injury to the child in the event of a sudden stop or accident.